 Before you start to sell your digital stamps there are a number of things you need to consider:

-- The format of the stamps - there is a wide range of different formats that digital stamps can be saved in.
+- Stamp Format: There is a wide range of different formats that digital stamps can be saved in.
 Which format is going to be best for your customers?

-- Terms and Conditions - you need to decide the terms and conditions under which you are prepared to make your stamps available.
+- Terms and Conditions for Use: You need to decide the terms and conditions under which you are prepared to make your stamps available.
 For example, will you allow your images to be used commercially?
 If so, is there a limit on the number of items a person can make with your stamps or a restriction as to how items are produced?

 Marketing Your Digital Stamps

-- Freebies - digital stampers love freebies!
-A great way to get your name known is to make a few free digital stamps available and then promote them on pages such as this Free Digital Stamp Facebook Page.
-Simply add a link to your free digital stamp on this page, along with a few lines describing your image, and you're sure to have some takers who will then follow and, hopefully, buy from you.
+- Freebies: Digital stampers love freebies!
+A great way to get your name out there is to make a few free digital stamps available and then promote them, for example, on a free digitial stamp Facebook page.
+Simply add a link to your free digital stamp on such a page, along with a few lines describing your image, and you're sure to have some takers who will then follow and, hopefully, buy from you.